Skip to main content

 note

 For example, you have created a cluster in Tashkent, in the uz-1 pool.
 On the device from which you logged into the control panel, the Moscow time zone is set.
-The time on the metrics charts will be displayed in the Moscow time zone.
+The time on metrics charts will be displayed in the Moscow time zone.

 View cluster status